 Weeds and moss love lawns, so you need to knock these on the head.
 Weed, feed and moss killers are great for maintenance on an established lawn but fairly ineffective when they are taking over.

 Lawn weed killers are called selectives.
 This means that in simple terms the weed killer knows that grass is grass and weeds are weeds and only kills the weeds.
 Weed killers come in liquid form and can be mixed in a sprayer and applied all over the lawn.
-You can buy the liquid form here and a suitable sprayer here.
 They are very effective and start to work in a day or so.
 Don’t be alarmed in the beginning as, the strange thing is, the weeds actually start to grow!
 Eventually, they will wither and die.

 It is good practice to feed a lawn when spraying a selective weed killer, as it gives the grass strength through the process.